 The law also provides that additional money should be paid as a penalty to deter companies from engaging in discrimination.

-The New York disability discrimination attorneys at Ottinger Employment Lawyers can help you recovery your job or obtain a payment to compensate you for your losses.
+The New York disability discrimination attorneys at Ottinger Employment Lawyers can help you recover your job or obtain payment to compensate you for your losses.

 How Our New York Disability Discrimination Attorneys Can Resolve Your Case

 We do all we can to resolve your case.
 Often this involves lengthy negotiations with the company.

 If we are unable to resolve the matter ourselves, we suggest mediation.

 The last resort is filing suit.
 Lawsuits, however, are long-term undertakings.
 They often take years and most people find the process unpleasant.